waqasuddinkhan/MACARON-GenMed-LabEx/README.md

             11 AT
             14 TC

-See [MACARON-GenMed-LabEx Wiki](https://github.com/waqasuddinkhan/MACARON-GenMed-LabEx/wiki) for more details, and interpretations of the [demo](demo) data.
+See [MACARON-GenMed-LabEx Wiki page](https://github.com/waqasuddinkhan/MACARON-GenMed-LabEx/wiki) for more details, and interpretations of the [demo](demo) data.

 # References